 The Annual Register is a year-by-year record of British and world events, published annually since 1758.
 Includes every volume published and will be updated with the latest volume each year.
 Particularly useful for coverage of the American Revolution.

-This collection details the extensive work of African Americans to abolish slavery in the United States prior to the Civil War.
+Part of Proquest's Black Studies Center, this collection details the extensive work of African Americans to abolish slavery in the United States prior to the Civil War.
 Covering the period 1830-1865, the collection presents the international impact of African American activism against slavery, in the writings of the activists themselves.
 The approximately 15,000 articles, documents, correspondence, proceedings, manuscripts, and literary works of almost 300 Black abolitionists show the full range of their activities in the United States, Canada, England, Scotland, Ireland, France and Germany.

 In-depth browsing and searching of both the bibliographic and the full-text elements of complete published non-fiction works as well as interviews, journal articles, letters and other fugitive material.
 The works include monographs, essays, articles, speeches, and interviews written by leaders within the black community from the earliest times to the present